PriyankaSethi495/BookFinder/README.md

 ## Usage
 - **Basic Search**:
+  - Select the search type (All, Title, Author, Subject)
   - Enter a search term in the search bar.
-  - Select the search type (All, Title, Author, Subject).
+  - Click on Search button to fetch results.
-  - Choose a language filter and click "Search".
+  - Choose a language filter if needed and click "Search".

 - **Advanced Search**:
   - Toggle the "Show Advanced Search" button.
   - Fill out additional filters such as author, title, publisher, and publication year.
+  - Click on Search button to fetch results.
-  - Choose a language and click "Search".
+  - Choose a language if needed and click "Search".

 - **View Book Details**:
-  - Click on any book title to view more details in a modal.
+  - Click on any book card to view more details in a modal.

 - **Pagination**:
   - Navigate through the search results using the "Previous" and "Next" buttons.